-NRC is entrusted with the responsibility of recommending to the Board an appropriate compensation payable to the Part-time (Non-Executive) Chairman, MD&CEO/WTD and the President & COO in the light of the guidance from the regulator from time to time.
+The Compensation Policy of the Bank covers the compensation payable to all the employees including the Part-time (Non-Executive) Chairman, MD&CEO/ WTD, Key Managerial Personnel and Senior Management as per the guidelines of RBI.
+NRC will review the policy from time to time.